-- 1. In the Time and Date menu (to open the menu, see Set Time and Date), select TIME SETTINGS. - 2.
+- 1. Open the Time and Date menu (see Configure Time and Date), select TIME SETTINGS. - 2.
 In Clock on the status bar, select Auto, RTC, or PTP.

 Note: The Auto setting searches for a PTP signal; if one is not available, it selects RTC.